kedro-org/kedro/docs/source/integrations/databricks_development_workflow.md

 # Databricks development workflow

-This guide demonstrates a development workflow for Kedro projects on Databricks using Databricks Repos.
-This hybrid workflow involves developing your Kedro project using a local Integrated Development Environment (IDE) and Databricks notebooks for testing.
-This guide demonstrates this workflow using an example based on the Kedro PySpark Iris starter.
+This guide demonstrates a development workflow for Kedro projects on Databricks using Databricks Repos, using the PySpark Iris starter.
+This workflow enables you to use your local environment for development and Databricks notebooks for testing.
+It has several advantages for development relative to using only Databricks notebooks, it enables:
-This workflow has several advantages, enabling:

 - Use of powerful development features offered by an IDE not available on Databricks notebooks.
 - Version control of your project.